Mohamed-7018/Pixels-Video-Controller-with-hand-gestures/README.md

 {Serial.println("Forward"); delay (500);}
 ```

-Foe detailed control of volume and track we use a different methodology so as to prevent false triggers.
+For detailed control of volume and track we use a different methodology so as to prevent false triggers.
 To control the volume we have to place the left hand approx. At a distance of 15 cm , then you can either move it towards the sensor to decrease the volume of move it away from the sensor to increase the volume.
 The code for the same is shown below.
 Based on the action, here the word “Vup” or “Vdown” will be sent out through serial port

 ```ino
 //Lock Left - Control Mode